 Garages are one of the most multifunctional rooms in a home.
 Their intent may be to store cars, but they often house much more than that.
 Garages often serve as storage for hardware, sports equipment, children’s toys and gardening tools or an escape from the world.
+You may even need to rent a neighbor’s garage to store your items or vehicles!
 Give yours a complete garage makeover and improve your garage storage an organization!

 The trouble, however, is keeping everything organized.
 Fortunately, there are many options and garage storage ideas out there that can help you do just that.